Kitchen Renovation: The Best Contractors and Designers

 Depending on the size of your project you may need:

-- a kitchen designer (see here the advantages of working with a designer)
+- A kitchen designer (see here the advantages of working with a designer)

-- an electrician for lighting and moving or installing electrical outlets
+- An electrician for lighting and moving or installing electrical outlets

-- a tiler for the backsplash and possibly the floor
+- A tiler for the backsplash and possibly the floor

-- a countertop manufacturer for custom countertops
+- A countertop manufacturer for custom kitchen countertops

-- and above all, a good general contractor to coordinate all the stakeholders and carry out your project
+- And above all, a good general contractor to coordinate all the stakeholders and carry out your project

-10 mistakes to avoid
+10 mistakes to avoid with your kitchen renovation

-- Assuming you know exactly what you want - an experienced professional can share ideas you may not have considered
+- Assuming you know exactly what you want an - experienced professional can share ideas you may not have considered

 - Not communicating your budget (it's difficult for professionals or contractors to suggest the right materials or solutions if your budget is unknown)